-At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, KCSIE (2023), and will be in line with local safeguarding procedures.
+It is a legal requirement that at least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, KCSIE (2024), and will be in line with local safeguarding procedures.